Infant sleep patterns are not only what baby is born with and

 - maybe with some simple

-.
+relaxation techniques.
 The effect on your baby's sleep

-patterns can be big.
+patterns can be huge.

 stimulating or busy baby's day is: